- Deadly Home Seller Mistakes

 - they are the most “picky” type of “shopper” … after all, this decision is going to have a major impact on their life

-- unless you have taken the time to also “look” at listings comparable to yours, they likely know the market better than you do … even better than your listing agent … even those buyers who came to your town for the first time only a couple of days ago
+- unless you have taken the time to also “look” at listings comparable to yours, they likely know the market better than you do … even better than your listing agent … even those buyers who came to your town for the first time just yesterday

 - they will recognize a bad deal or a clearly inferior product instantly